wdi-sg/gitbook-2018/05-express/express-mongoose/readme.md

 ## Setting up Mongoose in your app

-Create a new Express app and install the relevant npm packages:
+Create a new Node app and install the relevant npm packages:

 ```bash
 mkdir family-tree